-The final decision will be made by a Panel of people who are fair and careful in their decision making.
+The final decision will be made by an independent Panel of people including individuals with relevant professional expertise and understanding of football who are fair and careful in their decision making.

 Occasionally The FA may make a decision that a person should be suspended whilst these enquiries are carried out.
 If this happens you will be given clear information about what you may and may not do in football and how to progress your situation.